affinidi/affinidi-ssi-dart/README.md

 ### Reporting technical issues

-If you have a technical issue with the Affinidi TDK's codebase, you can also create an issue directly in GitHub.
+If you have a technical issue with the Affinidi Dart SSI's codebase, you can also create an issue directly in GitHub.

 1. Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/affinidi/affinidi-ssi-dart/issues).